davidmm01/recipebook2/backend/RECIPE_API.md

   - **Viewers**: Can only read recipes
   - **Editors**: Can create and update recipes
   - **Admins**: Can delete recipes and manage user roles
-- User roles are managed in Firestore
+- User profiles and roles are stored in SQLite database
+- **Authentication**: Firebase Authentication for Google login
+- **Authorization**: Role-based access control via SQLite `users` table
+- Users are auto-created on first login with "viewer" role

 ### Data Format
 - Recipe IDs are **UUID strings**, not integers